Last updated on July 25th, 2022

 Other places to go to are the architectural monument in the Baroque style with elements of the Renaissance – the Collegiate Church, Town Hall on Rynok Square, and Resurrection Cathedral.

-8. Odesa – a Very Unique City by the Black Sea
+8. Odesa – the Most Popular City by the Black Sea

 I don’t know if you’ll enjoy Odesa but I recommend you to visit and decide for yourself.
 It’s a city of contrast with many attractions, a large number of exhibitions, and historical monuments.